pangafu/LeelaMasterWeight/README.md

 [0308 updated] OZ-serial with komi engine(white) vs zen7(black), can handicap 4 stone and komi 0

-[0327 updated] upload LeelaZero_DKomi+Filter to google share folder, if you can read chinese, you can setup a very powerful hadicape engine.
+[0327 updated] upload LeelaZero_DKomi+Filter to google share folder, if you can read chinese, you can setup a very powerful hadicape engine, maybe the world most powerful handicap engine untile 2019/03/27.

 # About LeelaZero_DKomi+Filter

-LeelaZero_DKomi+Filter is LeelaZero with dyminate komi and handicape filter engine.
+LeelaZero_DKomi+Filter is LeelaZero with dyminate komi, handicape filter and color-plan komi engine, maybe the world most powerful handicap engine untile 2019/03/27.

 How to use: